 Cons

-• Stem cell activation marketing claims have drawn regulatory scrutiny
+Stem cell activation marketing claims face ongoing regulatory scrutiny from FDA

 Clinical Evidence

-10+ published studies on unfocused shockwave tissue regeneration.
-Evidence base thinner than focused or radial alternatives.
+15+ published studies on unfocused electrohydraulic shockwave for musculoskeletal applications.
+Evidence base is thinner than focused or radial alternatives.
+Most published studies come from European institutions.
+The SoftWave mechanism differs from focused shockwave, so the broader shockwave literature does not directly apply.
+Independent IRB-approved US trials are limited.
 The published evidence base for SoftWave OrthoGold 100 reflects how long the platform has been in market and how much the manufacturer has invested in clinical research.
 Devices with FDA clearance dates before 2018 typically have stronger peer-reviewed datasets than newer entrants.
 For physicians evaluating this device, the questions worth asking are whether the studies used blinded evaluators, what the sample sizes were, and whether the research was independent or manufacturer-funded.

 Compare SoftWave OrthoGold 100's evidence base against the category benchmark.
 In SoftWave OrthoGold 100's category, the strongest evidence typically comes from devices that have been on the market for at least five years and have multiple randomized controlled trials with independent funding.
 Marketing claims from any manufacturer should be cross-checked against PubMed-indexed publications rather than conference posters or white papers.
 Conference presentations are not equivalent to peer review.